runvnc/timequerylog/README.md

 Set configuration options.
 Defaults are: `{path: process.cwd(), noRepeat: false},` `noRepeat:{[type]:true}` makes it ignore rows that are duplicates (besides time).
-To compress (and automatically decompress) with Snappy, use `snappy: 1`.

 To delete files older than X days, specify `config({path:'datalog'}, deleteOldDays: {event: 100}}`) --